 Your concentration in driving will avoid the risk of collision with other vehicles and people.
 You could also avoid other drivers that are not paying attention to the road.
 When you fully concentrate on driving, you also prioritize safety above other things.

 When a person is drunk, all of his or her senses are not active and sharp.
 The driver is not capable to concentrate on the road and operate the vehicle properly.
 This is a very dangerous and reckless act.
 Some accidents involve other innocent people because of a drunk driver.
 Whenever you go out and plan to drink, you should have a designated driver.
 You could also just hire a taxi or a ridesharing service.

 4. Don’t Race, Follow the Speed Limit

 Some people love the intensity and thrill of speed.
 But going fast beyond the speed limit is reckless and dangerous.
 Public roads are not race tracks and never should be one.
-Innocent people’s lives are at stake due to this foolish action.
+Innocent people’s lives are at risk due to this foolish action.
 Be responsible and follow the speed limit to prevent a car accident.

 5. Don’t Stay Long On Fast Lane